andreisergiu98/baeta/.changeset/whole-pets-allow.md

 "@baeta/core": patch
 ---

-replace .use with .$use for subscriptions middlewars
+replace .use with .$use for subscriptions middlewares